 The global Big Data market is projected to reach $103 billion by 2027.

-Every second massive amounts of priceless information come from the Internet, social networks, text messages or smart devices equipped with IoT sensors.
-Industries that benefit the most from the use of Big Data are: healthcare, banking, media, retail, transport, manufacturing, energy and utilities.
+Every second massive amount of priceless information come from the Internet, social networks, text messages or smart devices equipped with IoT sensors.
+Industries that benefit the most from the use of Big Data are healthcare, banking, media, retail, transport, manufacturing, energy, and utilities.
 Big Data is powering the world and forcing the organisations to seek consultation from a Big Data expert.